Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.python.PythonScript.md

 ## Description

- *PythonScript* assumes the script reads from standard input the AlvisNLP data structure serialized as JSON. *PythonScript* also assumes the script writes the modifications serialized in JSON to the standard output.
+ *PythonScript* assumes the script reads from standard input the AlvisNLP data structure serialized as JSON. *PythonScript* also assumes the script writes the modifications serialized in JSON to the standard output, unless <a href="#outputFile" class="param">outputFile</a> is set.

 The `alvisnlp.py` library facilitates the deserialization, serialization, and manipulation of the AlvisNLP data structure.
 It is located in the directory specified by <a href="#alvisnlpPythonDirectory" class="param">alvisnlpPythonDirectory</a> .